johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 #### Put Your Addresses In The Script That Made Them.
 * Now paste your organized addresses into the script you used to create them.
-* In other words, paste the addresses into script **a-create-address.js** near the bottom so the script now looks as follows.
+* In other words, paste the addresses into script **a-create-address.js**
+* Paste the addresses near the bottom so the script now looks similar to the following.
+* Your seed and addresses will be different of course.
 * The two back slashes at the begining of each address line tell NodeJS that these are comments and not code to be executed.
 * **This script should only exist on your offline (isolated) computer because the script contains your seed.**
 ```